There are 4 GED subtests, and each of these subtests takes between 70 to 150 minutes.

-Most states don’t require test-takers to first attend a prep course and/or take the GED Ready® practice test but the GED is a challenging exam and proper preparation is your key to success.
+Most states don’t require test-takers to first attend a prep course and/or take the GED Ready® practice test, but the GED test is a challenging exam, and proper preparation is your key to success.
 Keep in mind that you have the option to take the four GED subject tests one (or more) at a time.

 In most states, adults ages 18 and over may sit for the GED exam without any restrictions or special conditions as long as they meet the qualification criteria.
 Most states allow 16 and 17-year-olds to sit for the GED exam as well if they meet additional requirements.
-For the situation in your state, click here.
+Check also our post about GED age requirements in your state.

 The GED exam is a high school equivalency test that assesses skills and knowledge at a level comparable to that of graduating high school seniors.
-Check here if you want to read more about how to use the GED calculator effectively to pass GED Math easily.
+Check also -> how to use the GED calculator effectively to pass GED Math easily.

-The GED is a computer-based test exam conducted exclusively at authorized GED testing centers.
+The GED test is a computer-based test exam conducted exclusively at authorized GED testing centers.
 Online testing is not available.
-In most states, the GED test costs around $120 for the entire battery buy you can register and pay for the four modules individually.
+In most states, the GED test costs around $144 for the entire battery, but you can register and pay for the four modules individually.

-Four states offer high school equivalency testing at no charge to their residents and a number of states subsidize the exam partially.
-More information is available on this page.
+Four states offer high school equivalency testing at no charge to their residents, and a number of states subsidize the exam partially.
+More information about the GED fee in your state is available on this page.

 At a GED test center, test-takers must provide current photo identification that includes their names, addresses, dates of birth, and signatures.
 Acceptable photo IDs include a Driver’s License, Passport, Government-issued Photo ID, Military ID, or another form of national or foreign government-issued ID.
 To learn all about what’s on the GED test, check out this page.

-The GED college-ready score (165-174) demonstrates that a student has the skills and knowledge needed to attend college-level courses.
+The GED college-ready scoring range (165-174) demonstrates that a student has the skills and knowledge needed to attend college-level courses.

 Depending on the school or the academic program applied to, students may not have to take a college placement test or remedial courses before they can enroll in credit-bearing college courses.

-The GED college-ready + credit score (175-200) demonstrates that a student commands some of the knowledge and skills taught in college-level academic courses.
+The GED college-ready + credit scoring range (175-200) demonstrates that a student commands some of the knowledge and skills taught in college-level academic courses.

-Depending on the program or the school applied to, students may be eligible for receiving one credit in English and up to three credits in Social Studies, three credits in Math, and three credits in Science.
+Depending on the program or the school they applied to, students may be eligible to receive one credit in English and up to three credits in Social Studies, three credits in Math, and three credits in Science.